KStateMachine/kstatemachine/README.md

 ![Build with Gradle](https://github.com/nsk90/kstatemachine/workflows/Build%20with%20Gradle/badge.svg)

+## Overview
-State machine (FSM) implementation in Kotlin.
+Final State machine (FSM) library written in Kotlin.

+Main features are:
-This is a lightweight library using Kotlin DSL syntax for defining state machine structure.
+* Kotlin DSL syntax for defining state machine structure;
-It supports conditional transitions, when target state is dynamic and is calculated in a moment of event processing depending on application business logic.
+* conditional transitions, when target state is dynamic and is calculated in a moment of event processing depending on application business logic;
+* argument passing for events and transitions.

-The library is currently in development phase.
-Your are welcome to propose useful features.
+_The library is currently in a development phase.
+Your are welcome to propose useful features._

 Building blocks (main classes) of this library:
 * `StateMachine` is a collection of states and transitions between them, processes events when started;